george-norton/headphones-toolbox/README.md

 - Set a new device configuration.
 - Save the configuration to flash.
 - Load configs from flash.

+Known issues:
+- There is a short audio dropout when writing a config to flash.
+- If you create and delete configurations the application may stop syncing changes to the device until the application is restarted.

 ## Developer guide